jimweirich/rspec-given/README.md

 The code in the block of a _Then_ clause should be a single _should_ assertion.
 Code in _Then_ clauses should not have any side effects.

+Let me repeat that: <b>_Then_ clauses should not have any side effects!</b> _Then_ clauses with side effects are erroneous. _Then_ clauses need to be idempotent, so that running them once, twice, a hundred times, or never does not change the state of the program.
+(The same is true of _And_ clauses).

 In RSpec terms, a _Then_ clause forms a RSpec Example that runs in the context of an Example Group (defined by a describe or context clause).